-Alexander, a Republican, was the representative for New York's 36th congressional district from 1907 to 1911.
+Alexander was the representative for New York’s 36th congressional district and was a Republican.
+He served from 1907 to 1911.

 From Mar 1897 to Mar 1911, Alexander missed 346 of 1,250 roll call votes, which is 27.7%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.